Assignment (+link to assignment page)

 explain the historical origins of # 1 and #2.

-Work in teams of 2-3 students.
 You are to turn in a single, integrated write-up.
 All group members receive the same grade.
-(We will expect a level of work from the final projects that corresponds to the size of your team.)
+(The expectation of the level of work from the final projects that corresponds to the size of your team.)

 - What are the main types of economic activity?